okeeffed/cheat-sheets/GraphQL/GraphQL.md

 The circular reference order of operations issue requires a little work around.
 We can use a lexical arrow function to give lexical scope.
 Using this, it will ensure the entire file is executed beforehand.

+The issue itself is more of closures and closure scopes.

 ```javascript
 const CompanyType = new GraphQLObjectType({
 	name: 'Company',